maurovm/thesis_template/README.md

 As a research student, a proportion of your time will be devoted to writing science in a formal academic style.
-There are many resources that will help you write your thesis, such as
+There are many resources that will help you to write your thesis, such as
 [Writing your thesis](https://www.mpls.ox.ac.uk/training/resources-for-researcher-and-career-development/completing-your-dphil/writing-up-your-thesis),
 [Completing your doctorate](https://www.vitae.ac.uk/doing-research/doing-a-doctorate/completing-your-doctorate),
 [Essay and dissertation writing skills](https://www.ox.ac.uk/students/academic/guidance/skills/essay)